NYULibraries/sdr-documentation/curate/geoserver-layer-management.md

 ## Convert Shapefile into GeoServer Layer

-The following sections show you how to make a shapefile available as a GeoServer layer via a PostGIS table.
+This section show you how to make a shapefile available as a GeoServer layer via a PostGIS table.

-For the following steps you will need the following tools installed:
+For these steps you will need the following tools installed:

 - `ogr2ogr` - provided by [gdal]()
 - `shp2pgsql` - provided by [PostGIS]()